7RU7H/CTFs/HackTheBox/Retired-Machines/Conceal/Conceal-Helped-Through.md

 snmp-check -l
 ```

-At this point I fired up researching Ipsec protocol, because I think I have not covered it much to little in my notes.
+At this point I fired up researching Ipsec protocol, because I think I have not covered it much to liTTLe in my notes.
 The VPN protocol - it authenicates and encrypts packets to provide secure communication between two computer.
 I will release my articles on making my own tomorrow evening along with the Ipsec related information.
 [Strongswan](https://en.wikipedia.org/wiki/StrongSwan) is apparently really complex and frail as of 4 years ago, will look into a better version.
 I looked into OpenVPN, but I would need to transfer config.

 We need to install strongswan, because we want to create a transport vpn because a tunnel mode would encrypt traffic were cant exchange or debug at the other end.
 Trouble IPsec with [https://docs.netgate.com/pfsense/en/latest/troubleshooting/ipsec.html].
 With some reading I decided to move on from this box until I need to make a VPN with Strongswan.
 I learnt about Ipsec, but Strongswan has evolved since, but
 Ipsec manual and Ipsec.secrets, the Strongswan documentation is rough.